noccu/umamusu-translate/README.md

-This project aims to translate UmaMusume through Unity asset edits.
+This project aims to translate *Uma Musume Pretty Derby* through Unity asset edits.

 # Disclaimer

-This tool collection only changes text to translate it and it is my believe this is harmless and unlikely to be an issue.
+This tool collection only changes text to translate it and it is *my belief* this is harmless and unlikely to be an issue. [^1]
-Nonetheless such edits are of course againt cygames/Umamusu TOS so proceed at your own risk!
+**Nonetheless such edits are of course againt cygames/Umamusu TOS so proceed at your own risk!**

-~~cygames has a relatively good track record in leaving non-cheating, non-damaging tools and users alone in my experience.~~
+[^1]: cygames has a relatively good track record in leaving non-cheating, non-damaging tools and users alone in my experience.

 # Usage